 Gather required information

-The following information is required to complete your Land Valuation Objection Form (SmartForm 12-E), but refer to the form for specific instructions:
+The following information is required to complete your Land Valuation Objection Form (SmartForm 12-E) (also refer to the form for specific instructions):

-- Council rates notice (if you have one), and
+- Council rate notice (if you have one).

 Complete the form

-Access the objection form and complete each mandatory section on screen.
-You must complete the form electronically.
+Access the objection form and complete each mandatory section online.

 You must fully state the grounds of your objection.
 The grounds for objecting are limited and are outlined in the Valuation of Land Act 1960:

-- The person named in the notice of valuation, assessment notice or other document is not liable to be so named, or
+- The person named in the notice of valuation, assessment notice or other document is not liable to be so named.

 Submit the form

 You must acknowledge the information you have given is true and correct.
-You must then provide:
+You must then provide the:

-- Signature date stamp (this appears automatically when the information field is activated)
+- signature date stamp, which appears automatically when the information field is activated.

 Download and save receipt

-If you are completing you objection form online, after you attach your supporting documents (if applicable) you will then be directed to a receipt page to download and save a copy for your records.
+Once you have completed the form online, attaching your supporting documents (if applicable), you will be directed to a receipt page where you can download and save a copy for your records.

-We will acknowledge receipt of your objection in writing and explain what happens to your objection next.
+We acknowledge receipt of your objection in writing and explain what happens to your objection next.

-A valuer from the relevant council may contact you for further information.
+A valuer from the relevant council may contact you for more information.

-If the site value of the land is based on a municipal council valuation, we will forward your objection to the relevant municipal council for determination at the same time we write to you.
+If the site or capital improved valuations are based on a local council valuation, we will forward your objection to the relevant council for determination at the same time we write to you.
 The information you provide on the form will help in discussions with the council’s valuer.

-A council has four months to determine your valuation objection after receiving it from us or it is considered to have disallowed the objection.
+After receiving it from us, council has four months to determine your valuation objection or it is considered to have disallowed the objection.
 You will be advised in writing of their decision to disallow, allow, allow in part, or invalidate your valuation objection.

-If the site value of the land is based on a Commissioner’s valuation, we will consult with the Valuer-General before making a decision on your objection.
+If the valuation is based on a Commissioner’s valuation, we will consult with the Valuer-General before making a decision on your objection.
 Your objection will be determined under the Taxation Administration Act 1997 (TAA) by the Commissioner and we will advise you in writing.
 Your objection may be disallowed, allowed, allowed in part or held invalid.

-If your land tax is due for payment in full or by instalment whilst you are waiting a decision, you should pay that amount on time.
+If your land tax or vacant residential land tax is due for payment in full or by instalments while you are waiting for a decision, you should pay that amount on time.
 If you do not pay the assessed tax on time, interest may accrue daily on any outstanding amount.
 You may be able to pay a provisional amount, but you must contact us to discuss this.